NicholasMoser/Naruto-GNT-Modding/gnt4/docs/file_formats/formats.md

 HAL Labs HSD Model format.
 The same model format used in Melee.

 # JCV Files
-These files are **believed** to be bones/armature for associated DAT files.
+These files are responsible for bones/armature for associated DAT files.

 # TXG Files
 These files contain textures.
 ThatTrueStruggle has written a program that will allow you to convert them to TPL here: [TXG2TPL code](https://github.com/ThatTrueStruggle/TXG2TPL).